tauri-apps/tauri-docs/docs/manual/building/app-size.md

 - **`cargo-bloat`**

-  [`cargo-bloat`][cargo-bloat] is a rust utility to determine what takes the most space in your app.
+    [`cargo-bloat`] is a rust utility to determine what takes the most space in your app.
 It gives you an excellent, sorted overview of the most significant rust functions.

 - **`cargo-expand`**

     [Macros] make your rust code more concise and easier to read, but they are also hidden size traps!
-Use [`cargo-expand`][cargo-expand] to see what those macros generate under the hood.
+Use [`cargo-expand`] to see what those macros generate under the hood.

 - **`rollup-plugin-visualizer`**

-  [`rollup-plugin-visualizer`][rollup-plugin-visualizer] generates beautiful (and insightful) graphs from your rollup bundle.
+    [`rollup-plugin-visualizer`] generates beautiful (and insightful) graphs from your rollup bundle.
 Very convenient for figuring out what JavaScript dependencies contribute to your final bundle size the most.

 - **`rollup-plugin-graph`**

-  You noticed a dependency included in your final frontend bundle, but you are unsure why? [`rollup-plugin-graph`][rollup-plugin-graph] generates graphviz compatible visualizations of your entire dependency graph.
+    You noticed a dependency included in your final frontend bundle, but you are unsure why? [`rollup-plugin-graph`] generates graphviz compatible visualizations of your entire dependency graph.

 These are just a couple of tools that you might use.
 Make sure to check your frontend bundlers plugin list for more!